 Some of our travelers have expressed concern about the Zika virus outbreak and how it may affect their travel program.

 The Zika virus is spread through mosquito bites and in some, but not all cases, produces mild symptoms like fever, rash, joint pain and conjunctivitis.
 Very rarely are symptoms severe enough to require hospitalization.
 The Centers for Disease Control (CDC) have recommended that pregnant women and women who are trying to become pregnant take special precautions since it is suspected to be the cause of severe birth defects in babies born to mothers who contracted the virus while pregnant.
 You can find more information about the virus on the CDC website: wwwnc.cdc.gov/travel/page/zika-information.

 Xperitas recommends that everyone traveling to Latin America bring their own insect repellent and apply it often – always after sunscreen.
 Wearing loose-fitting, long-sleeved shirts and pants is also an effective way to avoid bites.

 The safety of our travelers is always our top priority and we regularly monitor the CDC and U.S. Department of State for updates on traveler health and travel alerts and warnings.
 Xperitas also has a cancellation protection policy in place; the conditions required for this policy to be in effect have not yet been met.
-At this time Xperitas programming for 2017 will progress as usual.
 Here are a few things to keep in mind: